zaben903/yard-lint/README.md

 The test suite includes comprehensive unit tests and integration tests for all validators.
 Tests use intelligent caching to share YARD databases across tests for optimal performance.

-### Installing Locally

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes in each version.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/mensfeld/yard-lint.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).